rebelot/heirline.nvim/cookbook.md

 While heirline does not provide any default component, it defines a few useful test and utility functions to aid in writing components and their conditions.
-These functions are accessible via `require'heirline.conditions` and `require'heirline.utils'`
+These functions are accessible via `require'heirline.conditions'` and `require'heirline.utils'`

 **Built-in conditions**: